databricks/databricks-sql-nodejs/docs/readme.md

 });
 ```

-## HiveSession
+## DBSQLSession

-After you connect to the server you should open session to start working with Hive server.
+After you connect to the server you should open session to start working with server.

 ```javascript
 ...